r-lib/styler/README.md

     -   id: roxygenize
     -   id: use-tidy-description
 ```

+If you want to see the file `.pre-commit-config.yaml` in RStudio, you
+have to enable “Show Hidden Files” in the *Files* Pane of RStudio under
+*More*.

 Next, run `pre-commit install` in your repo and you are done.
 The next
 time you run `git commit`, the hooks listed in your